uamv/seasonal-css/readme.txt

 == Description ==
 Add CSS rules and apply them to your site for specified range(s) of time.
 Optionally, you can repeat the rule yearly.

+**⚠️ WARNING: This plugin will currently break your site if you also have the <a href="https://wordpress.org/plugins/carbon-fields/">Carbon Fields</a> standalone plugin installed!**

 Do you need to hide a menu item during certain seasons of the year?
 Looking to decorate your links for the holidays?
 Want to display a different background image each month?